-Bone marrow aspiration and biopsy (ASP-er-AY-shun and BY-op-see): Blood tests can most of the time tell the doctor if you have CLL, but testing the bone marrow is helpful to tell how bad it is.
-A doctor uses thin, hollow needles to remove small amounts of bone marrow, usually from the hip bone.
-The area around the bone is numbed, and you may be given a drug to make you sleep during the test.
+Bone marrow aspiration and biopsy: Blood tests can most of the time tell the doctor if you have CLL, but testing the bone marrow is helpful to tell how bad it is.
+A doctor uses thin, hollow needles to take out small amounts of bone marrow, usually from the back of your hip bone.
+The bone is numbed, and you may be given a drug to make you sleepy during the test.
 The samples are sent to a lab to see if there are leukemia cells in the bone marrow.

-Lab tests for leukemia: Samples from blood, bone marrow, spinal fluid, or lymph nodes are looked at under a microscope (and might have other tests done on them) to help the doctor find out what kind of leukemia you have.
+Lab tests for leukemia: Samples from your blood, bone marrow, or lymph nodes are looked at under a microscope (and other tests might be done on them) to help the doctor find out what kind of leukemia you have.

-Other blood tests: If you have leukemia, other blood tests will be done to see how well the liver, kidneys, and other organs are working.
+Other blood tests: If you do have leukemia, other blood tests will be done to see how well your liver, kidneys, and other organs are working.

-CT scan: CT scans (sometimes called CAT scans) use x-rays to make pictures of the inside of the body.
-This test can help tell if the leukemia has spread into lymph nodes in the chest or to organs like the spleen or liver.
+CT scan: CT scans (also called CAT scans) use x-rays to make pictures of the inside of your body.
+This test can help tell if the leukemia has spread into lymph nodes in your chest or to organs like your spleen or liver.

 If you have CLL, the doctor will want to find out how far it has spread.
 This is called staging.